elysium64/c64img/README.rst

 Those formats should be passed using ``-f``/``--format`` parameter.

-Furthemore two more switches can be used for output format:
+Furthermore two more switches can be used for output format:

 - *raw* (``-r``, ``--raw``) - this will produce four files (*prefix* is obtained from the input image file name, or by using ``-o`` switch for